 Hou Liqi (PhD Candidate, Department of Applied Social Sciences, The Hong Kong Polytechnic University), 2017-present

-Ken Yau (PhD Candidate, Department of Applied Social Sciences, The Hong Kong Polytechnic University), 2017-present
+Ken Yau (PhD awarded in 2020, Department of Applied Social Sciences, The Hong Kong Polytechnic University)

 Grants, Fellowships and Scholarships (selected):

 2019-2023 International Research Network, The Centre for National Scientific Research in France (Centre national de la recherche scientifique, CNRS), “China’s Rise and the New Social Norms in ASEAN (Association of Southeast Asian Nations)” [with Dr Elsa Lafaye de Micheaux and colleagues]